Parenting styles: Theories of child rearing

-Despite Harris' arguments, some recent studies suggest that parents can influence the outcomes of their children.
-For example, one study found that the personality traits of parents are better predictors for the outcomes of their children than those of the children.
+Despite Harris's arguments, some recent studies suggest that parents can influence the outcomes of their children.
+For example, one study found that the personality traits of parents are better predictors of the outcomes of their children than those of the children.
 Other recent studies seem to indicate that parenting does have impacts on adoptive children as well.
 For example, one study found that children adopted by parents who reported warm parenting at 21 months postplacement tended to have lower levels of internalizing and externalizing problems at 3 years postplacement.
 However, the study was unable to fully explore whether the parenting style was influenced by the child's characteristics.
 Another study similarly showed that warm adoptive parenting at 27 months predicted lower levels of child externalizing problems at ages 6 and 7, but also was unable to rule out the possibility that this association was due to the child's effect on the parents rather than the parents' effect on the child.